Mission 10 · Stage 1

 See it

-Stage lights and signs run scripted sequences like this.
+Stage lights and big signs play timed shows just like this!

 The story